 Everett Horton was a Bristol, Conn., crinoline hoop-maker who liked to go fishing, even on Sunday.
-The problem was the Puritanical village condemned the practice.
+He had a problem, though.
+The Puritanical village condemned the practice.

 Fishing poles aren’t easy to hide, so Horton invented a pole of telescoping steel tubes.
 On March 8, 1887, he received a patent for his fishing pole.

-In 1888, he walked into a bank and asked to see the manager.
-The bank manager wasn’t pleased to see Horton pull his telescoping pole out of his trouser leg.
-He asked him why he was hiding a fishing pole in his pants.
+In 1888, Horton walked into a bank and asked to see the manager.
+The bank manager wasn’t pleased to see him pull his telescoping pole out of his trouser leg.
+He asked him why he hid a fishing pole in his pants.

 “So you can sneak off fishing whenever you like, even on Sunday,” said Horton.
 He promised the invention would make them both rich.
 It did.